TimeLord2010/vit_table/README.md

 ),
 ```

 This make a column have at least the set width (200 pixels in this case), but if provided with extra horizontal space, the columns with `expandable: true` will expand.
+However, if `enableHorizontalScroll` if set to true, then `expandable` will have no effect.

 ## Priority

 Priority system makes columns with the greater priority to disapear when there is not enough space.

 This is system works great in environments where the user can resize the window where the flutter app is located, but not so great for mobile users.

 For example: